-There was a very curious thing in Zoom’s financials leading up to its IPO that I am surprised no one commented on.
+There was a very curious thing in Zoom’s financials leading up to its IPO that I am surprised no one commented on, at least that I saw.
 But as a founder, it jumped out at me.

 In 2017, Zoom’s cash burn was exactly equal to its Gross Proft.
 In other words, it burned exactly $0.
 It didn’t make a profit that year (although it does now), but nor did it even lose a nickel:

 Hardly.
 Not from one of the greatest SaaS CEOs and founders of all times.